clajiness/bridgarr/README.md

 The read-only **Jobs** screen shows registered queue processes, current queue counts, completed-job counts, recent retained jobs, recurring-task history, and the next five times for each recurring schedule.
-Completed jobs remain available for a rolling 30 days by default; set `SOLID_QUEUE_FINISHED_JOB_RETENTION_DAYS` to another positive whole number of days when a different retention window is needed.
+Completed jobs become eligible for automatic cleanup after a rolling 30 days by default; failed jobs remain until they are retried or discarded.
+Set `SOLID_QUEUE_FINISHED_JOB_RETENTION_DAYS` to another positive whole number of days when a different completed-job retention window is needed.
 Each recurring schedule shows its 10 latest retained runs, while the paginated recent-jobs table provides the full retained history.
 Bridgarr does not create a separate job-history table.

 ## Health Checks